katha-ai/VELOCITI/pllava/README.md

 Please refer to the [original repo](https://github.com/magic-research/PLLaVA) for the model, core code components and the environment setup.

 Note: The [model utils file](https://github.com/magic-research/PLLaVA/blob/main/tasks/eval/model_utils.py) has been slightly modified to accomodate entailment score calculation.
 We present the updated file `model_utils.py`.
 At the time of the writing the code, simply replacing the original file with the provided one was working.
-However, updated made to the original repository may affect this.
+However, updates made to the original repository may affect this.

 The key components of the new `model_utils.py` are: to calculate the entailment score from the `model.generate()` call.
 ```python